supertestnet/things-bitvm-needs/README.md

 - [ ] Make youtube videos documenting how to write apps for bitvm
 - [ ] Make text tutorials documenting how to write apps for bitvm
+- [ ] Help me improve the visual look and feel of [this showcase](https://supertestnet.github.io/tapleaf-circuits/) of bitvm apps

 # Meta